Ada-Developers-Academy/jump-start-live/lessons/day6/readme.md

 ## Debrief
 * How do you determine whether it is best to use an array or a hash?
 * How can we further support you before the first day of Ada class?
-* What did you especially enjoy about Jumpstart Live?
+* What did you especially enjoy about JumpStart Live?
-* What can be improved for future offerings of Jumpstart Live?
+* What can be improved for future offerings of JumpStart Live?

 ## Resources
 * [Day 6 Videos](https://adaacademy.hosted.panopto.com/Panopto/Pages/Sessions/List.aspx?folderID=1cdf49b7-a75f-434c-a140-8fbd3d344512)
 * [Ruby Documentation on Hashes](http://ruby-doc.org/core-2.4.0/Hash.html)

 ## Homework
+* Revise your code for exercises for the day based on discussions in class.
+Share the gist with the instructor(s).
+* Reattempt the code challenge your submitted during the admission process leveraging loops, arrays and hashes.
+Share the gist with the instructor(s).
 * Relax, and enjoy your week before the start of Ada
-* Complete the [optional assessment](optional-assessment.md) if desired
+* Complete the [optional assessment](optional-assessment.md), if desired.